IgorKhramtsov/physmin-functions/README.md

 ## About
 Here are the test bundle generator, and API functions to interact with Firestore database.
 The test bundle generator uses config, stored at Firestore, to generate bundle for current user progress.
 For managing configs used [Service Website](https://github.com/IgorKhramtsov/physmin-web).
-Also, here is a unit-tests of generator, which was runned with GitLab CI in Docker.
+Also, here are the unit-tests of generator, which was runned with GitLab CI in Docker.

 ## Note